rw3iss/nestjs-gen/readme.md

      --no-subdir                    Don't put generated files in <name> subdirectory (if not using a module)     optional      default: false

-## Other Things to Note:
-*The generated files will all reference eachother correctly, but you will still need to add these references to your main AppModule, or wherever you need to use them.

-In other words: this package doesn't edit existing files.

-## Editing Templates
+## Customizing Templates
+To customize the template files, first copy them to your project with this command:

+    ngen-copy-templates

+You can specify `--dir <dir>` to put the templates in a specific directory, otherwise they'll be put in a 'templates' directory.

+(Specify `-f` to force-override existing files.)

-To edit the template files, copy all of them from this repository's /templates directory (or ./node_modules/nestjs-gen/templates locally), put them in a custom folder in the root of your project, edit as needed, and specify their location with --template-dir <folder>.
+Then, edit the templates as needed, and specify their custom location in the ngen command with: `ngen --template-dir <dir>`.